- If you don't want clutter on your system, learn how to remove users' accounts in Windows 11 easily.

 - Click on the Remove user accounts option.

 - Next, choose the account that you want to remove.

 - Click on Delete the account.

 - In the next window, you can choose whether to keep or delete the files from the account.
 If you choose to keep them, they will be stored online in the user’s account.

 The last option of deleting the Microsoft account is better because it offers a way of backing up the data in the user’s account.

-How do I change my Microsoft account on Windows 11?
+How do I delete an administrator account in Windows 11?

 Did you succeed in deleting the user account?
-If you need more information, don’t hesitate to leave us a note in the comments section below.
+If you need more information, please leave us a note in the comments section below.